 There are several different places an SBC may be placed:

-- At the border between a provider and the customer.
-This is the most commonplace for an SBC.
+- At the border between a telecom provider and the customer.
+This is the most common place you can find one.

 - On the border of two different providers that have a peering agreement, which is called a network-to-network interface.

 - Within a provider that offers virtual private networks.
-The SBC routes calls within each VPN.
+The SBC takes care of call routing within each VPN.

 - Within a private network.
 If two high-bandwidth sites are linked by a low-bandwidth backbone, the SBC ensures the backbone is not overwhelmed by voice traffic.